Rate This Article With 5 Stars.

-Electrostatics is a branch of physics which studies the properties of electric charges at a stationary position.
-Almost all of us are fairly familiar with some of these electrostatic phenomena, such as the attraction of small pieces of paper to the comb, after you use it.
+Electrostatics is a branch of physics that studies the properties of electric charges at a stationary position.
+Almost all of us are reasonably familiar with some of these electrostatic phenomena.
+Take the example of the attraction of small pieces of paper to the comb, after being used.
 The attraction of the plastic wrap to your hand after you remove it from a package and flashes coming out from your woolen sweater or blanket during the dry winter season are all examples of electrostatic phenomena.
-These electrostatic phenomena arise due to the forces between electric charges and the description of these forces are governed by Coulomb’s law.
+These electrostatic phenomena arise due to the forces between electric charges, and Coulomb’s law governs the description of these forces.

 Coulomb’s Law of Electrostatics

-The proportionality constant is known as Coulomb constant and its value is and the constant is called the permittivity of free space.
-Please note that electrostatic force is a vector quantity and the direction of the force is determined by the sign of charges involved.
-The force will be repulsive when the two charges have same sign however the force between opposite charges will be attractive in nature.
+The proportionality constant is known as Coulomb constant, and its value is , and the constant is called the permittivity of free space.
+Please note that electrostatic force is a vector quantity, and the sign of charges involved determines the direction of the force.
+The force will be repulsive when the two charges have the same sign; however, the force between opposite charges will be attractive in nature.

-Similar to a mass which creates a gravitational field around it, a charge produces an electric field () or electrostatic field around it.
+Similar to a mass that creates a gravitational field around it, a charge produces an electric field () or electrostatic field around it.
 This field exerts a force on any charge (q) within its vicinity.
-Thus by definition, the electrostatic field at any location indicates the force that would act on a unit positive test charge if placed at that location.
+Thus by definition, the electrostatic field indicates the force that acts on a unit positive test charge, placed at that location.
 Therefore we define the electrostatic field at a given point as

-Suppose we have a point charge Q placed at a point A. In order to calculate the electric field at a point B which is away from Q, we have to place a test charge q at point B. From coulomb’s law, electric force on q is
+Suppose we have a point charge Q placed at point A. In order to calculate the electric field at a point B which is away from Q, we have to place a test charge q at point B. From Coulomb’s law, electric force on q is

 Thus electrostatic field at point B is